hLeePage/goals_api_2/README.md

 `GET`    `/goals/46/comments/89`

 To update one's own comment with id 24 that was posted to the goal with id 8:
-`PUT`    `/goals/:goal_id/comments/:id`
+`PUT`    `/goals/8/comments/24`
 ```
 {
- 'comment':
+ "comment":
    {
-    'body': 'I shouldn't have said that.
-This is what I meant to say'
+    "body": "I shouldn't have said that.
+This is what I meant to say"
    }
 }
 ```